EPSUND/Breakout/README.md

 ========

 A breakout game as a Java Applet.
-Contains many features such as powerups, multiple levels, a highscore list, textures for game objects, animated sprites, sound effect and music.
+Contains many features such as powerups, multiple levels, a highscore list, textures for game objects, animated sprites, sound effects and music.